Roglic In Control As Tour Heads To High Mountains - UrduPoint

 Bora-hansgrohe's German all-rounder Lennard Kamna won stage 16 after the Tour's first large escape group was allowed to get away over some medium mountains.

-Kamna came good on the 164-kilometre run through the Alps by defeating Ineos rider Richard Carapaz over the final stretch after the pair had been part of the escape group.
+Kamna came good on the 164-kilometre run through the Alps by defeating Ineos rider Richard Carapaz over the final stretch after the pair had been part of a rare escape group.

-"I saw Carapaz wasn't feeling too good and I went all in and it worked out," said Kamna, also a talented time-triallist who may have a big future.
+"I saw Carapaz wasn't feeling too good and I went all in and it worked out," said Kamna, also a hot time-triallist who may have a big future.

 Colombia's Miguel Angel Lopez powered past them all over the final 200m but was followed closely over the line with no change at the top except for Nairo Quintana losing a little time.

 Roglic leads Pogacar by 40 seconds with five stages remaining.
-Rigoberto Uran is third at 1min 34sec, while Lopez and Briton Adam Yates round out the top five.
+Rigoberto Uran is third at 1min 35sec, while Lopez and Briton Adam Yates round out the top five.

-Ineos sent two riders in the breakaway, Carapaz and Pavel Sivakov, the pair who had been supposed to help their leader on the summits, but both of whom fell on day one.
+Ineos sent two riders in the breakaway, Carapaz and Pavel Sivakov, the pair who had been supposed to help their leader on the summits, but both of whom fell on day 1.

 The British team's captain Egan Bernal suffered a shocking meltdown on Sunday and fell out of contention.

-Showing depth of character the 23-year-old Colombian made himself freely available to the media right after his defeat, and here the defeated champion rode with a smile on his face again.
+Showing depth of character the 23-year-old Colombian made himself freely available to the press right after his defeat, and here the defeated champion rode with a smile on his face again.

-- The Roglic posse - Slovenian pair Roglic and his rival Pogacar are now the major focus of attention on an atypical Tour where Jumbo have knocked Ineos off their perch as the dominant team.
+- The Roglic posse - Slovenian pair Roglic and his rival Pogacar are now the major focus of attention on an atypical Tour where Jumbo has knocked Ineos of their perch as the dominant team.

 "Everything was under control," said the 30-year-old Roglic, who once again had a posse with him all the way to the finish line.

 "But tomorrow will be nicer to watch.
-It's the queen stage, the highest point, crazy hard the final five kilometres.
-It'll be a fight for every second," said the former ski jumper who has emerged as the most powerful athlete in Tour cycling over the past three years.
+It's the Queen stage, the highest point, crazy hard the final 5km.
+It'll be a fight for every second," said the former ski-jumper who has emerged as the most powerful athlete in Tour cycling over the past three years.

-Wednesday's stage 17 leaves the Alpine city of Grenoble, passes the Tour stalwart Col de la Madeleine's 17km winding road and culminates on the Meribel mountain.